Systematic analysis of the mass spectra of triply heavy baryons

 \subsection{Wave function of triply heavy baryon}

-The $\Omega_{ccb}$ and $\Omega_{bbc}$ triply heavy baryons are three-body system and their structure is very similar to the doubly charmed or bottom baryon.
-The dynamical behavior of inter-quark in this three-body system can be described according to three sets of Jacobi coordinates in Fig. \ref{figure0}.
+The triply heavy baryons are three-body system and their dynamical behavior of inter-quark in this three-body system can be described according to three sets of Jacobi coordinates in Fig. \ref{figure0}.
 Each set of internal Jacobi coordinate is called a channel ($C$) and is defined as,

 where $i$, $j$, $k$=1, 2, 3 (or replace their positions in turn). $\mathbf{r}_{i}$ and $m_{i}$ denote the position vector and the mass of the $i$th quark, respectively.

 For $\Omega_{ccb}$ or $\Omega_{bbc}$ baryon, there are two equal quarks in each baryon, thus the mass spectra obtained under $C_{1}$ and $C_{2}$ channels are equivalent with each other.
 In our previous work, we find a characteristic about the mass spectra of singly and doubly heavy baryons, that their orbital excitations are dominated by heavy quarks.
 As for charmed-bottom baryons, the bottom quark is much heavier than charmed quark.
 This implies that these triply heavy baryons may have similar feature to the singly and doubly heavy baryons.
 It can be seen from $C_{3}$ channel in Fig. \ref{figure0} that the heavy quark degrees of freedom is decoupled from light ones.
 This channel can properly reflect the characteristic of heavy quark dominance.
 Thus, the calculations in this work are performed based on $C_{3}$ channel.
 Using the transformation of Jacobi coordinates, we can calculate all the matrix elements in $C_{3}$ channel.
 Under this picture, the degree of freedom between two identical quarks is called the $\rho$-mode, while the degree between the center of mass of these two quarks and the other one is called the $\lambda$-mode.